thisfred/val/README.rst

     ...
 Optional("status"): str})

-Then in your API documentation you could use the ``document()`` helper and use doctests to verify the output, as it is here.
+Then in your API documentation you could use the ``document()`` helper and have doctests verify the output, as is the case here.

 .. code:: python